bilaldadi/SitcoShopFrontend/README.md

-This is a Ecommerce project using React & Laravel
+Test This is a Ecommerce project using React & Laravel

 # Getting Started with Create React App